-Any attempt to write the register when the motor is running causes the command to be ignored and the NOTPERF\CMD flag to rise (see Section 9.1.19 on page 52).
+Any attempt to write the register when the motor is running causes the command to be ignored and the NOTPERF\CMD flag to rise (see Section 9.1.19).

 9.1.7 MAX\SPEED

 The MAX\SPEED register contains the speed profile maximum speed expressed in step/tick (format unsigned fixed point 0.18).